-Name of local Brief Summary from local associations' submissions to the Spatial Plan organisation Discussion Document 2019. o . gameation Soldiers' Memorial Park a wonderful asset but is over-utilised.
+Name of local Brief Summary from local associations' submissions to the Spatial Plan organisation Discussion Document 2019.
+Soldiers' Memorial Park a wonderful asset but is over-utilised.
 Greytown Trust Lands For Greytown support objectives on special character but add in further ones associated with Māori heritage, town centre enhancement, delivering tourism infrastructure and new sports fields.
-Add in building and linking tracks and trails under the theme Better Connections.
+Add in building and linking tracks and trails under the thome Better. • Add in building and linking tracks and trails under the theme Better Connections.
 The Greytown railtrail is a key recreational asset and there is a need to create an important visitor connection between the Gateway to Wairarapa Project at Featherston and the Greytown railtrail.
 Opportunity to partner with Council in extending initiative such as those undertaken by the Trust in supporting the Gliding Training Centre with initiatives at Kuranui College.
-The Trust seeks a greater partnering approach with Council.
-Sage Consulting Ltd Seek thriving community but still with a rural character.
+The Trust seeks a greater partnering approach with Council Sage Consulting Ltd The Trust seeks a greater partnering approach with Council.
+Seek thriving community but still with a rural character.
 Expand Featherston, Greytown and Martinborough for development and create a new town south of Carterton.
 Support being a Dark Sky Reserve.
 Retain a Māori perspective.
 Maintain the district's bioculture.
-Waiohine Action Group (WAG) WAG works for the ratepayers and community of Greytown and those who live near Waiohine River on the Carterton side.
+Waiohine Action WAG works for the ratepayers and community of Greytown and Group (WAG) those who live near Waiohine River on the Carterton side.
 WAG has members with deep skills and expertise in managing the Waiohine River.
-WAG has a particular interest in the inter-action of the Waiohine River with the nearby rural areas and the town of Greytown.
-The Spatial Plan should clearly indicate that any urban expansion of Greytown should be away from the river and in a direction that takes into account flooding risks.
-Wairarapa Gateway Business Group Seek thriving townships surrounded by green fields, tree-lined roads, areas of health native bush and wetlands and beautiful clean lake and rivers and a rugged coastline.
-Protect affordability, creativity, the natural environment and smalltown vibe.
-Need better planning, design and integration of commercial development in Featherston.
-There are areas on the north and south edge of Featherston that seem to be suitable locations for further development.
-Look to be a leader in solving recycling/waste problems in NZ/the world.
-Need distinct vision for each town with a unified approach for the three towns.
-More information required on what a town and country look and feel is.
+WAG has a particular interest in the inter-action of the Waiohine River with the nearby rural areas and the town of Greytown. • The Spatial Plan should clearly indicate that any urban expansion of Greytown should be away from the river and in a direction that takes into account flooding risks.
+Wairarapa Gateway • Seek thriving townships surrounded by green fields, tree-lined Business Group roads, areas of health native bush and wetlands and beautiful clean lake and rivers and a rugged coastline. • Protect affordability, creativity, the natural environment and small-town vibe.
+Need better planning, design and integration of commercial development in Featherston. • There are areas on the north and south edge of Featherston that seem to be suitable locations for further development.
+Look to be a leader in solving recycling/waste problems in NZ/the world. • Need distinct vision for each town with a unified approach for the three towns. • More information required on what a town and country look and feel is.
 Restore Wairarapa Moana and surrounding wetlands.
-Support Gateway to Wairarapa project.
-Support the Shift Foundation initiative, but seek equal initiatives for young men.
+Support Gateway to Wairarapa project. • Support the Shift Foundation initiative, but seek equal initiatives for young men.